 This is a full-time course over one year (Diploma) or two years (Extended Diploma).
 A range of assessment methods including assignments, presentations to industry professionals, coursework and live briefs.
 These will aim to develop the skills, knowledge and understanding relevant to specific creative activities in games art application and in the creation of your own professional portfolio.
 The dedicated professional lecturing team offer industry-standard training in a wide range of practical and theoretical areas to ensure you are well prepared for progression onto Level 3 or into industry.
 You will work in our dedicated Creative Industries Centre and have access to specialist equipment.

 To begin this course, you will need one of the following:

-You will be invited to interview and asked to bring a portfolio of work with you that must include a selection of your best art, web or any other design/development work that relates to the various elements of games design and development.
+- You will be invited to interview and asked to bring a portfolio of work that must include a selection of your best art, web or any other design/development work that relates to the various elements of games design and development.

 How much does it cost?

 Free to those aged 16-18.
 If you are aged 19+ you can apply for an Advanced Learner Loan.

 There is a range of financial support that you may be entitled to, including: Learner Support funds, grants and bursaries and employer support.

 Charge of £100 for the 1 year programme or £200 for the 2 Year programme.
 Fees cover the costs for gaming equipment, studios, Mac/PC editing software, exhibitions and compulsory trips.

 The qualification has been designed for those who have an interest in games design and/or development, who wish to explore and extend this interest via a full-time, immersive learning experience.